SaintsSec/navi3b/README.md

 # navi3b

-Containment repo for the llama3.2:3b itteration of Navi.
+Containment for our local itteration of Navi.
+Currently using: WhiteRabbitNeo:7b